Unbearable' : European Firms Face Brexit Uncertainty -- Update | MarketScreener

 Mr. Fry set Sanofi's contingency plans in motion more than a year ago to hold to that schedule and prevent any shortages.
 Ahead of the Brexit deadline, Sanofi ramped up its production of Lantus in Germany, sending an extra six weeks' worth of supply to the U.K. The U.K. government has ordered all drugs makers to do so.

-The company is also testing out alternative ferry routes so it has other options if Dover, currently Europe's busiest port, becomes jammed up.
+The company is also testing out alternative ferry routes so it has other options if Dover, one of Europe's busiest ports, becomes jammed up.
 It has started sending some containers through Harwich in eastern England and Newhaven, south of Dover.
 Mr. Fry has overseen the same process for dozens of other U.K.-bound Sanofi products made in plants in other parts of Europe.

 The Brexit bite also goes the other way.
 Until recently, Sanofi used its U.K. plant in Haverhill, in eastern England, as a hub for final packaging and quality testing for most of its rare-disease drugs.
 Mr. Fry now uses a Sanofi site in Waterford, Ireland, instead because it is unclear whether quality tests performed in the U.K. will be recognized in the rest of Europe after Brexit.